-Project Completed Ongoing Postponed Not Accomplished Comments Initiate a Multi-activity Community Development Block Grant (CDBG) for economic development for downtown development of Warrenton, Norwood and Camak.
-X Postponed, other needs for CDBG grants are currently ahead of a CDBG grant for this work.
-This activity will be addressed in the new work program and will not include the words "Multi-Activity".
+Project Completed Ongoing Postponed Not Accomplished Comments Initiate a Multi-activity Community Development Block Grant (CDBG) for economic development for downtown development of Warrenton, Norwood and Camak X Postponed, other needs for CDBG grants are currently ahead of a CDBG grant for this work.
+This activity will be addressed in the new work program.

 Project Completed Ongoing Postponed Not Accomplished Comments Upgrade Solid Waste/Recycling Facility.
 X Have secured SPLOST funding and currently planning the upgrades for the facility.
-Estimated completion date 2026.
+Estimated competion date 2026.
 Vehicle storage shed at Road Department.
 X This activity is ongoing and to be completed 2026-2027.
 Community Service Building upgrades.
 X Working to secure funding needed for upgrades, estimated to be completed 2026.
 Courthouse upgrades.
 X Work is currently in progress and should be completed in 2024.
 New Fire Station on the west side of county.
 X Plans have been completed and funding has been secured.
-Working to secure location in Norwood.
-This will be reworded from "west-side" of County to Norwood.
+Working to secure location in Norwood, 2026.
 New 911 and Emergency Operations Center.
 X Currently waiting to receive notice of funding approval.

 Project Completed Ongoing Postponed Not Accomplished Comments

-New Fire Station on east side of county.
-X Planning continues, new location planned for Camak.
-This will be reworded from "east side" of county to Camak.
+New Fire Station on east side of county X Planning continues, new location planned for Camak.

-New Extension service facility.
-X Location has been secured, working on funding source for the new facility, 2026.
+New Extension service facility X Location has been secured, working on funding source for the new facility, 2026.

-Renovate the Rickeson, Beall Springs, and Norwood Fire Stations.
-X Planning continues, this item will be completed 2028.
+Renovate the Rickeson, Beall Springs, and Norwood Fire Stations X Planning contiues, this item will be completed 2028.

-Create a regional Fire, Emergency Management, and EMS service with surrounding counties.
-X Currently working with Glascock County on a joint EMS facility.
+Create a regional Fire, Emergency Management, and EMS service with surrounding counties X Currently working with Glascock County on a joint EMS facility.
 Discussed with Taliaferro County for a joint EMS facility.
 Currently working with both counties to see if we can move forward with a Regional approach.

-Upgrade motor grader.
-X
+Upgrade motor grader X Y

-Upgrade tractor with bush cutter.
-X
+Upgrade tractor with bush cutter X

-Upgrade dump truck.
-X
+Upgrade dump truck X

-Upgrade truck fleet.
-X
+Upgrade truck fleet X

-Upgrade Fire Trucks and equipment.
-X
+Upgrade Fire Trucks and equipment X

-Upgrade Cardiac Monitors for EMS.
-X
+Upgrade Cardiac Monitors for EMS X

-Upgrade EMS units.
-X
+Upgrade EMS units X

-Project Completed Ongoing Postponed Not Accomplished Comments Upgrade rescue units/equipment.
-X Working on securing funding for this equipment, to be completed 2025.
-Upgrade brush trucks.
-X Working on securing funding for this equipment, to be completed 2026-2029.
+Community Facilities Project Completed Ongoing Postponed Not Accomplished Comments Upgrade rescue units/equipment X Working on securing funding for this equipment, to be completed 2025.
+Upgrade brush trucks X Working on securing funding for this equipment, to be completed 2026-2029.
 Develop a joint agreement for water and sewer services with City of Warrenton.
-X Complete renovations to the walking trail.
-X This project is in process and Completion estimated 2028.
+X Complete renovations to the walking trail X This project is in process and Completion estimated 2028.
 Provide the RC with a list of school gardens and farmer's markets for inclusion in regional food asset mapping.
 X Apply for Grant Funds for water, sewer, flood and drainage, and roadway improvements.
-X Warren County will continue to apply for funds to help infrastructure improvements.

-Project Completed Ongoing Postponed Not Accomplished Comments Work jointly with Warrenton to develop joint Planning Commission, joint land use, joint ordinances, joint code enforcement, and joint building inspection department.
+X Warren County will continue to apply for funds to help infastructure improvements.
+Lanc l Use Project Completed Ongoing Postponed Not Accom- plished Comments Work jointly with Warrenton to develop joint Planning Commission, joint land use, joint ordinances, joint code enforcement, and joint building inspection department.
 X Looking at how ordinances can be combined to benefit each government.
 Will pursue additional funding to aid staff to complete additional workload.